juliogarciamelgarejo/learn-typescript/README.md

 ## :round_pushpin: Introduction

+### Repository goals

-Welcome to my personal Awesome TypeScript repository!
-I designed this resource to provide in a structured way all the information I found on my journey to learn TypeScript from scratch.
-I hope it helps you too.
+- Welcome to Awesome TypeScript!
+I created this resource to provide all the information I found to learn TypeScript from scratch in a structured way.

+### What is Typescript?

-TypeScript is a free and open-source high-level programming language developed by Microsoft that adds static typing with optional type annotations to JavaScript.
-It is designed for the development of large applications and transpiles to JavaScript.
-Because TypeScript is a superset of JavaScript, all JavaScript programs are syntactically valid TypeScript, but they can fail to type-check for safety reasons.
+- TypeScript is a free and open-source high-level programming language developed by Microsoft that adds static typing with optional type annotations to JavaScript.

 ## :hammer_and_wrench: Installation